[WATCH] Woman performing Heimlich maneuver on neighbour choking on steak

 RELATED: Is this the best way to seal a cereal box?

-Social media is talking after a video of a women perfoming the heimlich maneuver on her neighbour who was choking on a piece of steak goes viral.
+Social media is talking after a video of a woman performing the Heimlich maneuver on her neighbour who was choking on a piece of steak goes viral.

 Watch the video below: